-To make sure we’re all on the same page, let’s define what is meant by a pay structure.
-A pay structure is a management tool used to simplify the administration and management of pay for individuals.
-A pay structure consists of a series of pay ranges for jobs of similar internal and/or external worth.
-Typically, pay structures are built using external compensation benchmark data, salary surveys, to support the guideline pay ranges included in the structure.
+A pay structure is a tool used to simplify the administration and management of pay ranges for employees and their individual pay rates.
+A pay structure consists of pay grades for jobs of similar internal and/or external worth.
+Typically, pay structures are built using external compensation benchmark data, market pricing, and salary surveys, to support the guideline pay level included in the structure.

-There are many different ways to manage pay and each has a certain set of characteristics.
+There are many ways to make pay decisions, and each has a certain set of characteristics.
 Each approach, when evaluated against your employee population and desired method of pay management, has certain advantages and disadvantages.
-Some structures work best for hot-jobs, some for hierarchical organizations, some for those that promote based on time in job, and some for executives who come with a broad range of experience and qualifications.

-Let’s take a look at a few types of pay structures in a bit more detail.
+Let’s look at a few types of pay structures in a bit more detail.

 Market Reference Points

-When managing pay with market reference points or spot rates, there’s one primary consideration — you must love to benchmark jobs!
-The premise of this type of system is that you will practically match every job in your organization to market data that will allow you to develop a market reference point, +/- a percentage to allow for varying experience and performance.
-Within this approach, each job range is discrete, independent, and there is no clear or predetermined progression between ranges or within job families.
-Though less frequently used, this type of system can work well for jobs that are hard to fill, are in high demand, and are evolving, all of which are factors that causes the market rates associated with the jobs to fluctuate.
-However, that brings about another issue — in this type of system, you need to update all of the market reference points annually, if not more frequently.
-This type of system requires a significant amount of market data and solid understanding of a wide variety of jobs.
-However, the results of this approach provide specific pay guidance that can be very beneficial, even necessary, in certain types of organizations.
+Market reference points, or spot rates, is a type of pay structure where you match every job in your organization to market data that will allow you to develop a market reference point.
+Within this approach, each job range is discrete, independent, and there is no clear or predetermined progression between pay ranges or within job families.
+Though less frequently used, this type of system can work well for jobs that are hard to fill, in high demand or require higher pay and competitive salaries.
+In this type of system, you need to update all of the market reference points annually, if not more frequently.
+This type of system requires a significant amount of market data, benchmarking, and a solid understanding of a wide variety of jobs.
+The biggest benefit of using market reference points is that the results provide specific pay guidance that can be very beneficial, even necessary, in certain types of organizations.

 Traditional Pay Structure

-For those of us who have grown up in compensation over the past 20+ years, the definition of a traditional pay structure used today may vary from the “textbook definition” we used to know.
-To most, though, it is defined as a collection of ranges, each with minimum, midpoint, and maximum pay guidelines.
+Traditional pay structure is defined as a collection of pay ranges, each with minimum, midpoint, and maximum pay levels.
 The range spread (i.e., the percent difference from minimum to maximum) typically is from 40% to 60% wide.
 The midpoint progression (i.e., the percent difference between the midpoint in a range and the midpoint associated with a range one level higher) typically is 10% to 20%, with the wider percentages being used for the higher valued jobs in the organization.
-Some have come to expect even a traditional structure to be somewhat more varied in range spread distribution, perhaps with ranges going from 30% to 100%, in order to accommodate the full organization, from the entry-level jobs up through executive-level positions.
+Some have come to expect even a traditional structure to be somewhat more varied in range spread distribution, perhaps with ranges going from 30% to 100%, to accommodate the full organization, from the entry-level jobs up through executive-level positions.
 A traditional structure tends to have 10 to 30 ranges with jobs aligned to each in a hierarchical manner.
 You would not typically have overlap of jobs within a career path in one range.

 This type of structure largely supports pay progression through the attainment of jobs in higher pay ranges.
-Flatter organizations that are encouraging skill development more broadly or are using more flexible approaches to work (e.g., agile) may not find the best support from a traditional pay structure.
-Note that traditional pay structures — and the construct of having a hierarchy of ranges all with a pattern of progressing midpoints — can be used to manage salaried or hourly pay.
-For hourly pay, the approach is less common.
-When used, however, one typically sees lower range spreads and midpoint progressions.
+Note that traditional pay structures — and the construct of having a hierarchy of ranges all with a pattern of progressing midpoints — can be used to manage salaried or hourly pay, however for an hourly employee, the approach is less common.

 Broad bands, or a banded pay structure, is best suited to an organization looking to emphasize career development for roles that change less frequently and/or provide varying levels of contribution to the organization.
 Promotions tend to be tied to a major role change, rather than doing more of the same type of work, perhaps a little differently.
 The bands, or ranges, are typically 100% to 200% wide and are often organized by career level (e.g., professional, manager, executive).
 Broad bands allow for the greatest level of flexibility in managing pay, which has plusses and minuses.
 Organizations can experience challenges with broad bands because of the flexibility.
 Managers will always play a role in making pay management decisions, and asking them to function with such broad guardrails can cause frustration.
 Managers typically want to understand what the “market rate” is for a job and that is not readily apparent in a banded pay structure.
 This is leads us to the next type of pay structure, bands with market reference points.